PoHuit/plan-b/README.md

 2. Run `cargo build --release` from the top-level directory.

-The build will take a minute or so, and then the code should be ready to go.
+The build will take a few minutes, and then the code should be ready to go.

 ## License